gautamraj8044/fine-tuned-distilgpt2/readme.md

 # Fine-Tuned DistilGPT-2

 This repository contains code for fine-tuning and testing a `DistilGPT-2` model using the Alpaca dataset.
-The two key scripts provided in this repository are:
+The two key scripts provided in this repository are

 1. **fine_tuning.py** – Script for fine-tuning the `DistilGPT-2` model on the Alpaca dataset.
 2. **Testing.py** – Script for testing the fine-tuned model and generating text based on given prompts.